C2SP/C2SP/sunlight.md

 matching what was submitted in an accepted client's `add-chain` or `add-pre-chain` request.

-Every issuer (all certificates excluding the final end-entity Certificate or Precertificate, but including Precertificate Signing Certificates) of every submitted chain accepted by the log MUST be exposed.
+Every issuer referred to by a `TileLeaf` MUST be exposed at this endpoint.

 ## Acknowledgements